pywbem/pywbemtools/docs/pywbemcli/cmdlineinterface.rst

     works with the tab-completion described above.
 The input is compared to the history and when there is another entry starting with the given text, the completion will be shown as gray text behind the current input.
-    Pressing the right arrow → or <CTRL>-e will insert this suggestion.
+    Pressing the right arrow → or <CTRL-e> will insert this suggestion.

 General options can be entered in the interactive mode but they generally only